d2l-ai/d2l-vi/chapter_recurrent-neural-networks/language-models-and-dataset_vn.md

 <!--
 The following code randomly generates a minibatch from the data each time.
-Here, the batch size `batch_size` indicates the number of examples in each minibatch and `num_steps` is the length of the sequence (or timesteps if we have a time series) included in each example.
+Here, the batch size `batch_size` indicates the number of examples in each minibatch and `num_steps` is the length of the sequence (or bước thời gian if we have a time series) included in each example.
 In random sampling, each example is a sequence arbitrarily captured on the original sequence.
-The positions of two adjacent random minibatches on the original sequence are not necessarily adjacent.
+The positions of two adjacent random minibatch on the original sequence are not necessarily adjacent.
 The target is to predict the next character based on what we have seen so far, hence the labels are the original sequence, shifted by one character.
 -->